The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 Proverbs 16:32 says, “Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city.”

-My best of friends would tell you that I might have more passion than most people they have met in life.
-I feel deeply about many things and that becomes evident the more you get to know me.
-Which all sounds find and dandy until it doesn’t.
+My best friends would tell you that I might have more passion than most people they have met in life.
+I feel deeply about many things, and that becomes evident the more you get to know me.
+Passion sounds fine and dandy until it doesn’t.
 Passion becomes a huge problem when we are led in life by it.
-Our emotion controls us to the point where we do and say things that should have never of been said or done.
+Our emotions control us to the point where we do and say things that should never have been said or done.

 One of my favorite movies is Braveheart.
-It is not ironic that I being a passionate man love a movie with a man who has incredible passion for what he believes in.
-In the beginning of the movie William Wallace loses the only family he has ever known.
+It is not ironic that I, being a passionate man, love a movie with a man who has an incredible passion for what he believes in.
+At the beginning of the movie, William Wallace loses the only family he has ever known.
 His brother and his father have been killed by the English tyrants.
-Williams uncle comes to help bury his father and give a home to young William.
-During the night after his father and brother have been buried William has a sword in his hand.
-His uncle takes it from him and says, “First, learn to use this (pointing to his head) and then I’ll teach you to use this (holding up the sword).”
+Williams's uncle comes to help bury his father and give a home to young William.
+During the night, after his father and brother have been buried, William has a sword in his hand.
+His uncle takes it from him and says, “First, learn to use this (pointing to his head), and then I’ll teach you to use this (holding up the sword).”

-In other words, young William might have had all of the purest motive in the world to stand up and fight against evil and wrong but to do so at that time in his life would have been foolish.
+In other words, young William might have had all of the purest motives in the world to stand up and fight against evil and wrong, but to do so at that time in his life would have been foolish.
 He wouldn’t have lasted very long.
 There were lessons he needed to learn before he would be ready to fight.
-The uncle wanted to teach his nephew that passion is a gift but only when it is controlled by what we know is true.
+The uncle wanted to teach his nephew that passion is a gift, but only when it is controlled by what we know is true.
 It is best used as a compliment not the leader.

 Proverbs 19:2 says, “Desire without knowledge is not good, and whoever makes haste with his feet misses his way.”

 An experienced marathon runner does not let the excitement and giddy energy of the race before him control how fast he should start.
-Rather, he understands and knows that regardless of the energy and passion he must pace himself so that he is sure not to burn out to quickly.
+Rather, he understands and knows that regardless of the energy and passion, he must pace himself so that he is sure not to burn out too quickly.
 When he reaches the 20th mile, it is then that the passion can be most helpful and perfectly timed.
-Now he is tired and beaten down thinking he has nothing left.
-Now he must dig into his heart and fight like there is no tomorrow.
+Now he is tired and beaten down, thinking he has nothing left.
+Now, he must dig into his heart and fight like there is no tomorrow.
 He now knows that the appropriate time has come to engage fully in his passion.

 Passion.
 Strong emotion.
 Deep desire.
 Those are gifts.
 But they make a horrible engine and an incredible caboose.
 Don’t let it lead you, let it help you at just the right time.